ibm-cloud-docs/power-iaas/modifying-instance.md

 3. To detach a storage volume, click **Detach** in the table.

     The user interface might display a failure message when you attempt to detach a volume from a virtual server instance.
 In such cases, you need to reload the page after a brief delay to see whether the volume is successfully detached.
-Another detach request should be made if the volume is still not disconnected.
+Make another detach request if the volume is still not disconnected.
     {: note}

 4. You can also create a new storage volume.